Falling (2020 film)

 Falling is a 2020 drama film written and directed by Viggo Mortensen in his feature directorial debut.
 The film stars Mortensen as John Peterson, a middle-aged gay man whose homophobic father Willis (Lance Henriksen) starts to exhibit symptoms of dementia, forcing him to sell the family farm and move to Los Angeles to live with John and his husband Eric (Terry Chen).
 The film's cast also includes Sverrir Gudnason, Laura Linney, Hannah Gross and David Cronenberg.

 It premiered at the Sundance Film Festival on January 31, 2020.
 Modern Films released it in the United Kingdom on December 4, 2020.
 Quiver Distribution and Mongrel Media released it in the United States and Canada on February 5, 2021.

 Premise

 John lives with his husband Eric in California, far from the traditional rural life he left behind years ago.
 His father, Willis, a headstrong man from a bygone era, lives alone on the isolated farm where John grew up.
 Willis's mind is declining, so John brings him west, hoping he and his sister, Sarah, can help their father find a home closer to them.
-Their best intentions ultimately run up against Willis's angry refusal to change his way of life in any way.
+Their best intentions ultimately run up against Willis's stubborn refusal to change his way of life in any way.